Butthole Surfers: Mainstream recognition (1991–1999)

 In 1995, the band contributed a cover of the Underdog theme song to be included on the tribute album Saturday Morning: Cartoons' Greatest Hits, produced by Ralph Sall for MCA.
 Later that year, Haynes's side project, P, issued an eponymous LP on Capitol, while Coffey's Trance Syndicate label released the first Butthole Surfers compilation album.
 Titled The Hole Truth... and Nothing Butt, it was mostly live tracks recorded at different venues from 1985 to 1991.
 In December, Butthole Surfers initiated what would become an extended legal battle with Touch and Go.
 At first, they were seeking to increase their profits from the albums released by the label, because the label chose a strategy of non-promotion.
 The case quickly became a fight for all ownership rights that dragged on for more than three years.

-In 1996, Capitol released Butthole Surfers' Electriclarryland, which climbed to number 31 on the Billboard 200; the single "Pepper" topped the Billboard Modern Rock Tracks chart.
-Their songs started appearing on the soundtracks of major Hollywood movies, including Baz Luhrmann's Romeo + Juliet and John Carpenter's Escape from L.A.
-Despite improved sales with their second Capitol album, the group's relationship with the label was increasingly troubled.
-A planned 1998 project, After the Astronaut, was scrapped and Butthole Surfers acrimoniously split with their manager, Tom Bunch.
-In 1999, Butthole Surfers won their lawsuit against Touch and Go.
-Despite the outcome, several of Butthole Surfers' peers in the alternative music community, including Fugazi and Minor Threat lead singer Ian MacKaye, criticized them for having pursued the lawsuit.
-Haynes and others said they wouldn't have initiated the proceedings if they felt Rusk's dealings had been honorable.
-Rusk provided the band with indecipherable accounting statements.
-Rusk continued to insist his actions were honest even though the U.S. Circuit Court of Appeals for the Seventh Circuit found otherwise.
-With the case resolved, the band reissued Psychic...
+In 1996, Capitol released the Butthole Surfers' Electriclarryland, which reached number 31 on the Billboard 200; the single "Pepper" topped the Billboard Modern Rock Tracks chart.
+Around this time, the band's songs began appearing on major Hollywood soundtracks, including Baz Luhrmann's Romeo + Juliet, Mike Judge's Beavis and Butt-Head Do America, and John Carpenter's Escape from L.A.

+Despite stronger sales with their second Capitol album, the band's relationship with the label grew increasingly strained.
+A planned 1998 album, After the Astronaut, was scrapped, and the Butthole Surfers parted ways acrimoniously with their manager, Tom Bunch.

+In 1999, the Butthole Surfers won their lawsuit against Touch and Go.
+The victory was not without controversy: several peers in the alternative music community — among them Fugazi and Minor Threat frontman Ian MacKaye — criticized the band for pursuing the case.
+Haynes and others responded that they would not have filed suit had label head Rusk conducted himself honestly.
+Rusk had provided the band with incomprehensible accounting statements and continued to maintain his innocence even after the U.S. Circuit Court of Appeals for the Seventh Circuit ruled against him.

+With the litigation resolved, the band reissued Psychic...
 Powerless...
-Another Man's Sac, Rembrandt Pussyhorse (with the Cream Corn...
-EP), Locust Abortion Technician, and Hairway to Steven on their Latino Buggerveil label.
+Another Man's Sac, Rembrandt Pussyhorse (paired with the Cream Corn...
+EP), Locust Abortion Technician, and Hairway to Steven on their own Latino Buggerveil label.